 - Mokotowska 69 (Mokotowska 69): A classy wine bar & restaurant specializing in seafood & steak with a modern international twist.

-- Polska Różana (Chocimska 7): An elegant restaurant that’s one of the best for fine Polish dining in Warsaw.
+- Restauracja Różana (Chocimska 7): An elegant restaurant that’s one of the best for fine Polish dining in Warsaw.

-- Soul Kitchen (Nowogrodzka 18A): A Warsaw favourite on a mission to serve up the city’s best simple Polish soul food.
+- Soul Kitchen (Nowogrodzka 18A): A Warsaw favourite on a mission to serve up the city’s tastiest simple Polish soul food.

 Sip on Polish craft beer

 Once you’ve filled your belly with some delicious Polish food, hop on your feet to try out Poland’s other popular consumable: beer.
 There’s a long history of brewing tradition in Poland.
 And judging by the explosion of craft beers in Warsaw, it’s only gaining momentum.

 As famous as Warsaw is for raucous nightlife, you might prefer a quieter evening at a local pub.
 Here are a few ideas for the best places for craft beer in Warsaw:

 - Gorączka Złota (Wilcza 29): A popular local pub that’s high on beer selection and reasonably priced—if a little short on style.

-- Jabeerwocky (Nowogrodzka 12): A chilled-out pub with salty urban decor.
+- Jabeerwocky Craft Beer Pub (Nowogrodzka 12): A chilled-out pub with salty urban decor.
 It’s got a tremendous selection of 16 Polish and European craft beers on tap.

-- Artezan (Stanisława Moniuszki 1A): A stylish brew pub delivering their own unique indie craft beers.
+- Artezan (Stanisława Moniuszki 1A): A stylish brewpub delivering its own unique indie craft beers.
 Their selection includes IPAs, dark ales, and porters.

 Is sipping on beers in a quiet pub too tame for your tastes?
 Head across the Vistula River from Old Town for a night in Praga.
 This once dilapidated and somewhat seedy neighbourhood is quickly becoming one of the hippest places in Warsaw.
 Praga is home to some of the city’s wildest bars & clubs.

-Even with the immense size of the Polish capital, deciding on where to stay in Warsaw isn’t so difficult for travellers.
-I’d recommend staying in and around Śródmieście or Old Town in central Warsaw to get the most out of your day.
-Here are a couple recommendations:
+Even with the immense size of the Polish capital, deciding where to stay in Warsaw isn’t so difficult for travellers.
+I’d recommend staying in and around Śródmieście or Old Town in central Warsaw to maximize your day.
+Here are a couple of recommendations: